-In a previous life, I worked as a recruiter for a not-for-profit organization, and I can speak to the importance (and difficulty) of keeping hiring managers engaged throughout the interview process.
 We’ve made no secret of how important we feel it is to get your tech team’s feedback during resume screening.
-However, to keep them involved, it’s up to you to make it easy for your tech team to participate in the hiring process.
+But to keep them involved, it’s up to you to make it easy for your tech team to participate in the hiring process.
 I reached out to a technology manager and an HR executive for their thoughts on getting a tech team’s buy-in on full-cycle hiring, and here’s what they had to say.

 Your tech team was hired to build great products for your company.
 You were hired to, well, hire programmers.
 The first step in keeping your tech team engaged throughout the interview process is fairly straightforward: Do everything you can to ensure the logistics of the interview process don’t fall onto your developers’ plates.

 Most recruiters tend to rely too much on a hiring manager to tell them how and when to schedule them for interviews.
-However, I quickly learned that it was best use my judgment to simply get things scheduled—whether it was a phone interview, a two-hour in-person meeting or a follow-up coffee.
-If a proposed time didn’t work for a hiring manager, it was up to that person to let me know.
-Otherwise, it was my job to handle these nitty-gritty details.
+But you also need to use your judgement to get things scheduled—whether it's a phone interview, a two-hour in-person meeting, or a follow-up coffee.
+If a proposed time doesn't work for a hiring manager, it's that person's responsibility to let you know.
+Otherwise, it's your job to handle these nitty-gritty details.

 Not surprisingly, this is also how technology managers also prefer working with recruiters.
 Andy Stanberry, VP of Engineering for Yarn, told me he feels more empowered to hire programmers when he knows a recruiter is handling initial phone screens, interview scheduling, and follow-up communication with candidates.
 He adds, “The best experiences I’ve had in hiring programmers involved me only making the decisions I was needed to make.”